Trovemaster/Duo/docs/source/unbound.rst

 Unbound states appear above the state dissociations.
 The Duo is developed to treat bound state problems with an effective  boundary condition for the rovibronic eigenfunctions to vanish at the borders of the simulation grid.
-However it is a typical problem when an electronic system contans unbound region between states  or above  their dissociations, where unboud solutions are possible.
+However it is a typical problem when an electronic system contans unbound region between states  or above  their dissociations, where unbound solutions are possible.
 Moreover, some of these unbound eigenfunctions are exactly zero at :math:`r= r_{\rm max}` (other side is automatically zero duo to the steep repulsive wall).
 Duo methodology can be applied also to compute the unbound spectra, here we show how to remove the spurious unbound states from the spectra (line lists) calculations and thus to produce bound a line list.
 The unbound wavefunctions :math:`\psi_{\lambda}(r)` can be identified based on their asymptotic properties via non-zero density in the small region of :math:`\delta` at the right border :math:`r= r_{\rm max}`:

 .. math::